© Crown copyright 2018

 The Environment Agency is currently meeting landowners and residents believed to be most affected by the project.

-A planning application for the scheme is likely to be submitted to the planning authority East Devon District Council later in September.
+A planning application for the scheme has been submitted to the planning authority East Devon District Council.

 The Environment Agency has completed various surveys in and around Exmouth.
 These have taken place across Areas A, B and C, and included: